 He pointed back to where he had been.
 “See those rock formations down there?
 You can climb through them to another beach.
 Then there’s beach after beach after beach.
 You just have to climb over some rocky parts to get to the next one.”

-Getting hungry.
-Time for the Rum Bum Beach Bar!
+Time for lunch and a drink at the Rum Bum Beach Bar!

 We each got cheeseburger meals with fries and a bottle of water (you could also substitute soda) for $14 each.
 It was counter service, and our orders came up quickly.
 The young woman who was busily handing out the customers’ orders also took the time to greet each group and ask how they were enjoying the beach.
 People in Bermuda are super friendly.